History of the New York Yankees: 2017–present: Aaron Judge era and 2024 pennant

-In 2022, the Yankees had a strong start, entering July with an MLB-leading 56–21 record.
+In 2022, the Yankees had a strong 44–16 start to the season.
 The team was on pace to break the MLB single-season win record at one point.
-Although their level of play declined, the Yankees managed to win their division and the second seed in the AL. Judge hit 62 home runs, breaking the 61-year-old AL single-season record held by Maris, and was named AL MVP.
+Although their level of play declined, the Yankees managed to win their division and the second seed in the AL. Judge hit 62 home runs, breaking the 61-year-old AL single-season record held by Maris, and was named AL MVP; New York signed him to a nine-year, $360 million contract extension following the season.
 After defeating the Cleveland Guardians in the ALDS in five games, the Yankees fell to the Houston Astros in the ALCS in a four-game sweep.
+The team's performance declined in the 2023 season, as the Yankees fell to fourth place and missed the postseason with an 82–80 record.
+Domingo Germán pitched a perfect game, the fourth by a Yankee, while Cole had a 15–4 record and won the Cy Young Award.